BBC News presentation: 2000 Cream and Red look

 Promotions for the channel still used the BBC World one-line logo at the centre bottom of the screen throughout.
 The break filler used the same background as the ident as well as a similar music remix to the ident itself.
 Each item was separated by a line of scrolling letters moving right across the screen, leaving behind the name of the upcoming strand such as Business, Coming up, Sport, before the scrolling letters move across the screen again removing the small word.
 The strand name would be placed in the top right corner of the screen with the information centred in the screen.
 Gill Sans was retained as the font on the channel.

 In addition to the filler, a countdown was used by the channel for the first time.
 The countdown included a rotating globe in the left side of the screen, while a large italic numeral counted down the seconds until the hour.
-The soundtrack accompanied the seconds and was a remixed variation of the news theme.
+Initially using the News 24 theme, the countdown received a custom soundtrack in April 2002.
+This soundtrack accompanied the seconds and was a remixed variation of the news theme.
 As the countdown reached five seconds, a beep accompanied each second in a similar fashion to the BBC Pips; this was used as an inspiration to the news theme.

 On the occasions that BBC World simulcast with BBC News 24, a generic BBC News graphic, used for the generic bulletins on BBC Television, was used instead of the normal news graphic.

 To accompany the new look, BBC World swapped sets with BBC News 24, so that BBC World now used thusemall newsroom that had been used previously by News 24.
 The set featured the front desk with two flat screen televisions to either side of the desk, mounted on pillars.
 Immediately behind the presenters and only separated by a railing was the live newsroom set, complete with televisions embedded in the back wall and given a red makeover.